phantomcorn/nvfact_fullstacktest/README.md

 - On user first create, must verify email before admin can update status (ACTIVE/INACTIVE)
 - Improve layout (Responsive for mobile)
 - Add field to assign user to a specific station (within the smart factory).
 That way in dashboard you could see how many people are working on each station and allocate them as such.
+- Use Typescript to ensure type-safe and less error-prone.

 ---